Awilum/dev/project/entries/flextype/documentation/core/serializers/json5/entry.md

 ##### <a name="method-decode"></a> `decode`

-Takes a JSON5 encoded string and converts it into a PHP variable.
+Takes a NEON encoded string and converts it into a PHP variable.

 **Examples**